Configuring Bacularis#

 but they are less secure.

-To complete the Bacularis wizard, you may need to add sudo
+To complete the Bacularis wizard, in most cases you will need to add sudo

-configuration please write in a file in location:
+configuration in the file in the following location:

 Defaults:apache !requiretty